-While the picture is not particularly laugh-out-loud, it is a pleasant, and most of all gentle, genre picture that produces really likable characters, despite, or maybe because of, their (many) flaws.
-The actors are excellent, as are the production values, with quality lensing, breezy colors, an amusing soundtrack, as well as detailed and hilarious period sets.
+While the picture is not particularly laugh-out-loud, it is a pleasant, gentle genre pic that produces really likable characters, despite, or maybe because of, their (many) flaws.
+The actors are excellent, as are the production values, with quality lensing, breezy colors, an amusing soundtrack, and detailed, hilarious period sets.

 By Ioana Moldovan